1973 NASCAR Winston Cup Series: Race recaps

 Motor State 400 - Once again Buddy Baker grabbed the lead at will, leading 119 laps, and once again it would not be enough as David Pearson led the last 23 laps for the fifth win for the Wood Brothers team (and Pearson's fourth, third with the #21) at Michigan International Speedway; but it was the combination's first Michigan win since Roger Penske took control of the speedway after the final collapse of Larry LoPatin's raceway empire.
-Finishing fifth was Ron Keselowski, whose nephew Brad would race for Penske in coming years.
+Finishing fifth was Ron Keselowski, part of a racing family that included his brother Bob and later Bob's sons Brian and Brad, the last of became a NASCAR Cup Series champion and later team principal.